University and Academic Professionals leave

 - Notify manager, HR Professional/Personnel Administrator, and Timekeeper, about the intention to take Parental Leave.
 (This applies to parents of biological, surrogate, adopted, or foster children.)

-- Complete a Parental Leave Request Form.
+- Complete a Parental Leave Application.

 - (An employee who gives birth and is medically cleared and no longer under medical care and short-term disability, should complete a Parental Leave Request Form to request Parental Leave for paid leave to cover the remainder of the possible 12 week period.
 She may submit this form at the same time she requests short-term disability in order to express her intent to use Parental Leave.)